Authentication

 consoleAppUrl | The Console web app URL.
 Used for the device login browser redirect. |

-httpServiceToken | Optional service token for CI/CD.
-Alternative to environment variable. |
+httpServiceToken | Optional service-principal token for production, shared automation, and CI/CD. |

 Auth tokens are stored separately at ~/.ias/auth.json, keyed by deployment URL and workspace slug.